 Skip to contents

-Create a class of endpoint to specify its name, type and assign a random number generator.
+Create a class of endpoint to specify its name, type, readout time (optional) and assign a random number generator.

 Methods